Rumor has it a Dead Space reboot is in development

 Specifically, Venture Beat's Jeff Grubb says that EA is "rebooting the franchise with a full-fledged remake."

-The original Dead Space (which is on Steam) was made by Visceral, which EA closed in 2017 while it was working on the never-released Star Wars Ragtag project.
+The original Dead Space was made by Visceral, which EA closed in 2017 while it was working on the never-released Star Wars Ragtag project.
 This reboot is said to come from Motive, the EA studio that made Star Wars Squadrons and co-developed Star Wars Battlefront 2.

 The original Dead Space helped make 2008 one of EA's best years ever.
 Even back then, there was a growing sense that mega-publishers didn't care about releasing exciting singleplayer games anymore, but Dead Space was a masterful counterpoint: a delightfully surprising horror game in which you used a plasma cutter to slice up alien monstrosities.
 The zero gravity bits felt particularly wild at the time, and the in-world UI, which delivered information to the player through holographic displays and lights on the protagonist's suit, remains an example of the technique worthy of study.